Did you miss the live webcast on the Salute to Excellence in Education Gala on February 7, 2014?

 Timothy Shriver accepts the Security Benefit Award for Outstanding Service to Public Education on behalf of Special Olympics

-The NEA Foundation presented the 2014 award to Special Olympics, accepted by Chairman Dr. Timothy Shriver.
-Watch Dr. Shriver's acceptance speech.
+The NEA Foundation presented the 2014 award to Special Olympics.
+Dr. Timothy Shriver, chairman of the orgazination, accepted the award on its behalf.
+Watch Dr. Shriver's speech.

 This award recognizes individuals and organizations for their lifelong commitment to advancing public education and is typically presented to those who work outside the field.
 Awardees have included former President Bill Clinton, Title IX advocate Billie Jean King, and Sesame Workshop.